ccorsi/learning/resume/agile.md

 the current code.
 Then I would go ahead and refractor the code and insure that the code passes all of the tests that were created for the original code.
 This is how I have used this technique to improve a products code base.

-While the number of techniques associated with agile development is pretty extensive and include different types of techniques that are similar yet different.
+While the number of techniques associated with agile development is pretty extensive and includes different types of techniques that are similar yet different.
 The ability to be able to use all of these techniques is not realistic but the ability to use some of the techniques is always possible.
 I do see myself continuing to use these techniques since I have seen and experienced their benefits for the team and organization in general.
 I have seen first hand how these techniques can benefit a team and an organization when working for Riverbed.
 Our team implemented several agile concepts like scrum standup meetings, retrospectives, continuous integration, testing, pair programming and other techniques.
-For instance, our group brought in the use of cd/ci using Jenkins to build and test our product on a daily bases.
+For instance, our group brought in the use of CD/CI using Jenkins to build and test our product on a daily bases.
 The integration of this tool led other groups to ask about what we do and saw this technique expand to other groups within the organizations.
 I have then seen that the only way that these types of concepts will be used within an organization is with the support and openness of management to these ideas.
-This does not mean that management should just accept whenever a team implement these concepts.
+This does not mean that management should just accept whenever a team implements these concepts.
 The important aspect is to be able to see if these solutions work within their organizations.
 Our team leader was always open to new ideas and was willing to see if they work but we also understood that if it doesn't work that we shouldn't continue to use those techniques.
 This is a very important view that any team should follow.
 If it doesn't work then move on to somethine else.